Mini Frittatas with Broccoli and Three Cheeses (Video)

 - 2 tsp.
 Spike seasoning (or use other all-purpose seasoning of your choice)

 - fresh-ground black pepper to taste

 - Preheat oven to 375F/190C.
-SprayWilliams Sonoma Tart Pan or muffin cups with non-stick spray.
+Spray Mini Tart Pan (affiliate link) or muffin cups with non-stick spray.

 - Cut broccoli into small, bite-sized flowerets.
 (If you cut through the broccoli stem and then pull the floweret part apart, you can avoid the mess from broccoli "crumbs" on the cutting board.)

 - Put broccoli into a bowl or large measuring cup, cover with cling wrap, and microwave on high for about 1-2 minutes, or until broccoli just starts to cook.

 - Break eggs into a glass measuring cup with a pour spout, and beat with a fork until egg yolks and whites are combined.
-Add drained cottage cheese, Spike seasoning or other seasoning, and black pepper, and stir to combine.
+Add drained cottage cheese, Spike Seasoning (affiliate link) or other seasoning, and black pepper, and stir to combine.

 - Pour egg mixture over broccoli and cheese, dividing the eggs evenly among the tart wells.

 - Bake for about 30 minutes, or until eggs are firm and frittatas are starting to get slightly browned on top.
 Serve hot, topped with a dollop of sour cream, salsa, or hot sauce if desired.

-- Frittatas can be kept in the fridge for several days and microwaved to reheat.
+- Mini Frittatas can be kept in the fridge for several days and microwaved to reheat.
 Don't microwave for more than about a minute or the eggs will get rubbery.